By Tim Lambert

 Meanwhile, at 2.55 am PC Long found a section of an apron at the bottom of the staircase of Wentworth Model Buildings in Goulston Street.
 The piece of apron had been cut from an apron worn by Catherine Eddowes.
 Above the piece of apron the words ‘The Juwes are the men that will not be blamed for nothing’ were written in chalk.

-However, it is not clear if Jack the Ripper wrote those words or if somebody else did some time before.
+However, it is not clear if the killer wrote those words or if somebody else did some time before.
 On 16 October George Lusk Chairman of the Whitechapel Vigilance Committee received a letter and a parcel.
 In it was half a human kidney.
 The writer claimed the kidney was from Eddowes and he fried and ate the other piece.
 It is generally believed it was a hoax.

 Catherine Eddowes was buried on 8 October 1888.